 Now that we have talked about the difference between these two taxonomies, lets see how you can use categories more effectively on your WordPress site.

 Categories can be a very powerful tool to manage, sort, and display content on your website.
 They help you manage content and help your users find the content on your website.
 Categories are around since the early days of blogging, so there are many plugins and tools, themes, and tutorials that help you do some wonderful things with categories.

 This post will discuss some of these great tips and plugins to manage categories in WordPress.

 Many new WordPress users do not understand the difference between categories and tags.
 Hence some of them end up using tags where they should have used categories.
 This results into theme having too many tags or too many categories on their WordPress site.

-Most users realize that after sometime, but by that time they have many posts filed into different categories and tags.
+Most users realize that after sometime, but they have many posts filed into different categories and tags by that time.
 Many of these categories and tags are completely unnecessary and can be easily merged into others.